shrivatsahosabettu/mainframeadventures/README.md

 * **STRUSTR**: This COBOL does not have STRING/UNSTRING.
 Here is how to do it instead.
 * **DAYOWEEK**: Calculate which day of the week, using [Zeller's congruence algorithm](https://en.wikipedia.org/wiki/Zeller%27s_congruence).

+## MVS 3.8j TOOLBOX

+Useful (at least to me) JCLs for MVS 3.8j

 ## IBM Enterprise COBOL for zOS

+I had a brief access to an IBM Z mainframe, but now it's gone so do not expect much more to come here.

 * **TEMPLATE**: Template with (almost) all DIVISION and SECTION.
 * **CONDITIO**: Example of use of conditional statements (IF/ELSE, IF NOT, SIGN, CLASS, CONDITION-NAME, EVALUATE, AND/OR).